ChengGiKan/InDesign-Scripting/CreateADoc/README.md

 * For the binding from right, currently, it is not supported in this version of code.
 * There is an issue, which the script cannot load composite font in one run.
 That is why, in the script, the document is saved, closed and reloaded before setting up character styles, paragraph styles and so on.

+## Difference between win and mac json
+The font names of the composite fonts are different in these two system.

 ## To Do (Hope, I have time)
 * Redesign the syntax of adding textframes in the json file.